 Yes, you must have a copy of Form I-9 on file for every employee in your company.

-Is a Form I-9 Necessary for Independent Contractors?
+Is a Form I-9 needed for independent contractors I hire?

 Employers do not need to use an I-9 to verify work eligibility of independent contractors, since these workers are not employees.
 Just make sure that anyone working for you is properly classified (employee vs. independent contractor)

-Is a Form I-9 necessary for a self-employed person?
+Is a Form I-9 necessary for me if I'm self-employed?